mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 ## The Forecasting Engine
-With Big Query utilizing a **90-day rolling window** to project benchmarks into the future.
+Using Big Query it utilizes a utilizes a **90-day rolling look-back period** to look into the future.

 * **Step Baseline (Maintenance):** The predicted volume required to maintain current fitness based on the last 3 months of behavior.
 * **Step Stretch Goal (Growth):** A +5% "Progressive Overload" target.
 Consistently hitting this goal "pulls" the baseline upward over time, expanding the engine's total capacity.